microsoft/dev-proxy/README.md

 ## Example usage

-Start the proxy on port 8080, set the chance for a request to Microsoft Graph to fail with an HTTP status code of either 429 or 503 at 50%, and ignore any mock responses that may have been provided, execute:
+Start the proxy on port 8080, set the chance for a request to fail with an HTTP status code of either 429 or 503 at 50%, and ignore any mock responses that may have been provided, execute:

 ```
 msgraph-developer-proxy --port 8080 --failure-rate 50 --no-mocks --allowed-errors 429 503